Semilinear nonlocal elliptic equations with source term and measure data: Formulation of problems, features and main results

-\end{definition} The notion of weak-dual solutions was first introduced by Bonforte and V\'azquez \cite{BonVaz_2015}, then became more prevalent and was developed in many papers (see e.g. \cite{BonFigVaz_2018,Aba_2019,ChaGomVaz_2019_2020}) because it does not require to specify the meaning of $\L \xi$.
+The notion of weak-dual solutions was first introduced by Bonforte and V\'azquez \cite{BonVaz_2015}, then became more prevalent and was developed in many papers (see e.g. \cite{BonFigVaz_2018,Aba_2019,ChaGomVaz_2019_2020,chan2020singular}) because it does not require to specify the meaning of $\L \xi$ for an arbitrary smooth function $\xi$.
 This notion is equivalent to other notions of solutions given in \cite[Theorem 2.1]{ChaGomVaz_2019_2020} for which the space of test functions $\delta^{\gamma}L^{\infty}(\Omega)$ is replaced by $L^{\infty}_c(\Omega)$ or $C^{\infty}_c(\Omega)$.
+We note that the homogeneous boundary condition in \eqref{eq:Lmu} is encoded in the weak-dual formulation \eqref{weakdual-formula} which can be better interpreted under additional relation between the exponents $s$ and $\gamma$ (see Subsection \ref{sec:weakduallinear} for further description of the boundary condition in the case $\gamma \geq s - \frac{1}{2}$).